 Of course we all know pink as the true girly-girl’s favorite color, but it’s also associated with romance and happiness.
 Pink is very calming, so don’t wear it if you need tons of energy.
 Because of its romance association, pink is a good choice for a date.
 You can also wear it anytime you’re a little bummed out for a boost.
 Of course, if you personally hate pink, then that won’t work for you.

 Missing summer on a cold day?
 Wear white!
 It reflects light and reminds us of sunnier days.
 It’s also associated with peace, innocence, simplicity, and cleanliness.
 In Japan, white carnations mean death – who knew?
 Wear white when you want to bring out any other colors you’re wearing – it livens up anything you pair with it.

 If you’re going for a promotion at work or interviewing for a new job, you might want to wear black – it signifies power, seriousness, authority, and responsibility, all qualities your boss is likely looking for.
 Outside the office, black is also a color that will give you some rocker-chick edge.
 If you’re shy but want to feel like a badass one day, some black nail polish should do the trick!

 These are just some ideas for new ways to think about color in your wardrobe – obviously they aren’t steadfast guidelines that you should plan your outfits around every day.

 What do the colors above mean to you?
 Does your mood affect the colors you wear?
 What do you think about the correlation between colors and mood?
 Leave a comment and let us all know your thoughts.

-Editor’s note: This post was originally published in 2009; it was completely updated and revamped in 2018 by Sharon with new photos, outfit sets, and information.
+Editor’s note: This post was originally published in 2009; it was completely updated and revamped in 2019 with new photos, outfit sets, and information.